Network Architecture

 6.Public Goods

-As a platform designed to enable the next era of the open internet, public goods are at the heart of the Geo Web's founding values and strategy.
-Idealism only goes so far.
-So, 100% of the revenue from the Geo Web's PCO land market will be used to fund public goods and create a regenerative ecosystem of investment+building.
+As a platform designed to enable the next era of the open internet, public goods are at the heart of the Geo Web.
+100% of the revenue from the Geo Web's PCO land market is used to fund public goods & create a regenerative ecosystem of investment+building.
+We recently built & launched the world's first Streaming Quadratic Funding round.
+This is how public goods can outcompete the monopolists.

 Calling All Builders